 First work and midterm grades

-- First Work and Midterm grading is an important retention tool.
+First work and midterm grading is an important retention tool.
 Providing early feedback to students gives them a sense of how they are doing in your course and lets them know where they may need to make adjustments while they still have time to do so.
 These grades are monitored by advisors who will reach out to students struggling academically.

 Last date of attendance